 In March 2010, the Company entered into a \$400,000 forgivable loan agreement with the City of Ames, Iowa and the Ames Chamber of Commerce, jointly, as lenders.
 The project provides the Company with financial assistance to construct new facilities within the Ames city limits.
-In the absence of a default, there are no principal or interest payments due until March 31, 2016.

-The project calls for the Company to create or retain at least 150 full-time positions located in Ames, Iowa.
-In March 2015, the City of Ames granted a one-year extension for the deadline to obtain the required number of jobs to March 10, 2016.
+The project required the Company to create or retain at least 150 full-time positions located in Ames, Iowa by March 10, 2016.
 The agreement required the Company to enter into a five-year building lease with the option for extension for an additional five years of not less than 20,000 square feet within the corporate limits of the City of Ames by March 10, 2015, which requirement was met prior to the deadline of March 10, 2015.
-If, as of March 10, 2016, the Company has fulfilled the terms of the loan agreement, the loan will be forgiven.
-If on March 10, 2016, the Company has failed to create or retain at least 150 full-time jobs in Ames, Iowa, the Company will be required to repay approximately \$3,100 per job not created or retained following such date.
-As of September 30, 2015, \$397,000 of the total \$400,000 forgivable loan was advanced to the Company.
-As of September 30, 2015, the Company has created or retained at least 150 full-time positions in Ames, Iowa.
-In the event of default, including failure to repay any amounts under the loan when due, the Company will be required to repay the note, including 6.5% interest per annum, beginning at the date of default.
+As of March 10, 2016, the Company had satisfactorily fulfilled all of the above terms of the loan agreement and the loan was forgiven.
+Accordingly, the entire outstanding loan amount of \$397,000 was derecognized with a corresponding amount recorded in grant revenue for the three months ended March 31, 2016.